Legrandin/pycryptodome/Doc/pycrypt.rst

 Extending the Toolkit
 --------------------------------------------------

-Preserving the a common interface for cryptographic routines is a good idea.
+Preserving a common interface for cryptographic routines is a good idea.
 This chapter explains how to write new modules for the Toolkit.

 The basic process is as follows: